MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-thin-provisioning-23h2.md

 ## Thin provisioning FAQ

-This section answers frequently asked questions about thin provisioning on Azure Stack HCI, version 23H2.
+This section answers frequently asked questions about thin provisioning on Azure Local, version 23H2.

 ### Can existing fixed volumes be converted to thin?

 Yes.
-Converting from a fixed volume to a thin volume is supported, see [Convert fixed to thin provisioned volumes on Azure Stack HCI](../manage/thin-provisioning-conversion.md).
+Converting from a fixed volume to a thin volume is supported, see [Convert fixed to thin provisioned volumes on Azure Local](../manage/thin-provisioning-conversion.md).

 ### Is it possible to go back to creating fixed provisioned volumes as a default after switching the setting to thin?